General program information

 I am part of a green power program already.
 What does this mean for me?

-If you have signed up for green electricity through Mass Energy Consumer’s Alliance or Mother’s Out Front, you can participate in the Cambridge Community Electricity program along with Mass Energy.
-Thanks to the Cambridge Community Electricity program, you’ll be getting more solar as part of your electricity supply at no additional cost, and can continue to support renewable energy through Mass Energy.
+If you have signed up for green electricity through the Green Energy Consumer’s Alliance (formerly the Mass Energy) or Mother’s Out Front, you can participate in the Cambridge Community Electricity program at the same time.
+Thanks to the Cambridge Community Electricity program, you’ll be able to directly support the development of a new solar project while continuing to support regional renewable energy through the Green Energy Consumer’s Alliance.

 If you have signed up for a different electricity supplier, you can choose either to stick with that supplier by opting out of the Cambridge Community Electricity program, or switch over to the Cambridge Community Electricity program.
 You can see how much renewable energy you are receiving and where it comes from by looking at the energy disclosure label for your supply.
 For information about other suppliers, see http://www.mass.gov/eea/energy-utilities-clean-tech/electric-power/electric-market-info/choose-supplier.html.
 For help with this decision, contact the consultants hired by the City to answer questions about this program at 1-844-379-9934 or email@example.com.